bullybutcher/LingoPy/README.md

 Download the .zip file from the release page and unzip.
 Run Main.exe.

 ## If the current release does not work:
-Have VLC installed on your computer and add libvlc.dll to PATH.
+- Have VLC installed on your computer and add libvlc.dll to PATH.
-Have Python 3.6+ installed.
+- Have Python 3.6+ installed.
-Clone the repository
+- Clone the repository
-Install required python modules.
-`pip install -r requirements.txt`
+- Install required python modules. \n `pip install -r requirements.txt`
-Run Main.py
+- Run Main.py \n
 `python Main.py`